This post is by Chris Rawlings, CEO and Co-founder of Judolaunch.

 - Jungle Scout – An Amazon product finder delivering metrics like price, rank, weight, and rating by searching a large database of products.
 Also great for hunting down a product niche.

-- Unicorn Smasher – Handy for tracking your competitors’ inventory, and also free.
+- Unicorn Smasher – Handy for tracking your competitors’ inventory.

 Here are the steps to take to research your product.